Island Arts of South East Asia

 This course is an introduction to the arts of Island Southeast Asia and in the disciplines commonly employed in its interpretation.
 Its aims are to provide an overview of the various approaches that are available, while implementing and consolidating a range of transferable skills and competences necessary for students to realise the assessed criteria of the coursework and exam requirements.
 It also provides grounding in transferable skills for other and subsequent courses.

 Method of assessmentAssessment is based on 20% written work, 10% on online assignments and/or a presentation, and 70% on an exam.
-Written assessment is based on one piece of written work 2000-2500 words in length; details and deadlines for online assignments/presentation will be given out in class.
+Written assessment is based on one piece of written work 2000-2500 words in length; details for online assignments/presentation will be given out in class.

 - Gittinger M, Splendid Symbols, Textiles and Tradition in Indonesia.
 (Singapore, Oxford University Press, 1990)